 Your business works the same way.
 And almost nobody in the small-business world has processed what that means.

-When ChatGPT, Perplexity, Claude, or Google AI recognizes your business as the credible expert in your market — when the signals line up, when the website is readable, when the reviews check out, when the authority is verifiable — that recognition doesn't expire.
+When ChatGPT, Perplexity, Claude, or Google AI recognizes your business as the most credible and verifiable in your market — when the signals line up, when the website is readable, when the reviews check out, when the authority is verifiable — that recognition doesn't expire.
 It doesn't reset every quarter.
 It doesn't demand a new payment to be renewed.
-Once the AI understands you're the answer in your category, you remain the answer.
-Until someone else comes along and earns it from you.
+Once the AI understands you're the most complete and credible business in your category, that understanding stays formed.
+Until someone else comes along and builds a stronger case than yours.

 That is not how Google works.
 That has never been how Google works.
 But it is exactly how AI works — and the difference is the entire future of how small businesses get found.